Raynos/after/README.md

         // [ "foo", "bar", { ... }]
     }

+Note that the internal counter is exposed as `next.count` so you can manually increment or decrement it in a dynamic fashion.
+This is useful for recursively algorithms that want to increment the counter.

 ### after set utilities

 The following methods are asynchronous parallel versions of the `Array.prototype` methods.